csc-training/hpc-python/docs/03-cython.md

     - Can often be copy-pasted from headers / documentation
 - ABI and API modes
     - ABI does not require compilation
-    - API can be more robust
+    - API can be faster and more robust
     - Only ABI discussed here
 - Some understanding of C required

-# cffi example 1
+# CFFI example 1

 ```python
 from cffi import FFI